philjungwirth/Tiltify_API/README.md

 - Simply run the code and the access code will be stored in the GE

 ## Folder 2 - Building_blocks
 Overall we provide three different building blocks.
+However 3 and 4 are basically snippets from the first two.

 ### 01_Slug_id_FundEvent_R_code
 Let's say you want to know which campaigns contributed to a specific fundraising event, but you don't know the event ID.